Find Healthcare Schools

 $43,180 Median Salary

-The following table lists how many dental support services graduations there were in 2020-2021 for each degree level.
+The following table lists how many dental support services graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads